Understanding Lobular Breast Cancer: Updates on Research, Treatment, Resources, and Support

 Invasive lobular carcinoma (ILC) is a type of breast cancer that accounts for about 10–15% of breast cancer diagnoses in the United States.
 It begins in the lobules, the milk‑producing glands of the breast, and has the ability to spread into nearby breast tissue and beyond.

 ILC cells tend to spread in thin lines rather than forming a firm lump.
 This pattern can make ILC harder to detect on routine imaging and may lead to diagnosis at a later stage than some other breast cancers.
 Symptoms can be subtle and may include breast fullness, thickening, or changes in breast shape rather than a distinct mass.
-ILC is also more likely than ductal breast cancer to involve more than one area of the breast or, in some cases, both breasts.
+ILC is also more likely to affect more than one area of the breast or, in some cases, both breasts.

-Because much breast cancer research and education has focused on ductal cancer (IDC), people with lobular breast cancer may feel that available information does not always apply to their diagnosis.
-As research specific to lobular breast cancer continues to advance, care approaches, education, and support are continuing to improve.
+Because much breast cancer research and education has focused on ductal cancer (IDC), some people with lobular breast cancer may feel that available information does not fully reflect their experience.
+As research grows, care, education, and support for ILC continue to improve.

 Why This Session Matters